-About twoish years ago, I found this recipe while watching the Food Network.
+I found this recipe about twoish years ago while watching the Food Network.
 The show was Quick Fix Meals with Robin Miller.
 She had a lot of good ideas and recipes.
-One of the best recipes I got from watching her show was a recipe for chicken stew with parsley dumpling which is now one of hubby’s favorite meals.
+One of the best recipes I got from watching her show was a recipe for chicken stew with parsley dumplings which is now one of hubby’s favorite meals.
 He typically does not eat dinner leftovers for lunch.
-However when I make this for dinner, he will make an exception.
+However, he will make an exception when I make this for dinner.

 Chicken stew with parsley dumplings

 - 1 tsp.
 Extra virgin olive oil or vegetable oil

 - 1 pound boneless, skinless chicken breast, cut into bite-size pieces, about 2 cups

 - 2 cups sliced mushrooms (Sometimes I leave these out because hubby does not like mushrooms.)